jlopezbi/jekyll-now/about.md

 This website is under construction.

 I am building this website using [jekyll](https://jekyllrb.com/) and hosting it on github-pages.
-The site is based on [this template site](https://github.com/barryclark/jekyll-now), which made it very easy to start building the website.
+The site is based on [this template site](https://github.com/barryclark/jekyll-now), which made it very easy to start building the website. thank you.

 ### More Information